 We believe fluctuations in frac sand demand and price may occur as the market adjusts to changing supply and demand due to energy pricing fluctuations.
+Fluctuations in price may also occur as the supply of in-basin sand changes.
 We continue to expect long-term growth in oil and gas drilling in North American shale basins.
 Oil and natural gas exploration and production companies' and oilfield service providers' preferences and expectations have been evolving in recent years.
 A proppant supplier's logistics capabilities have become an important differentiating factor when competing for business, on both a spot and contract basis.
 Many of our customers increasingly seek convenient in-basin and wellhead proppant delivery capability from their proppant supplier.
 We believe that, over time, proppant customers will prefer to consolidate their purchases across a smaller group of suppliers with robust logistics capabilities and a broad offering of proppants.